 OWEN RICHARDS, AIA, LEED AP

-Owen brings 30 years of experience in a wide range of projects, including over 20 arts and cultural facilities, with a strong record of leading multi-disciplinary teams through all project phases.
+Owen is recognized for his engaging collaborative approach and his expertise in creation of transformative community-focused architecture.
+He brings over thirty years’ experience leading multi-disciplinary teams in the design and delivery of a diverse range of award-winning projects, from performing arts venues, museums, and cultural facilities to affordable housing and pro-bono collaborations with non-profit organizations serving communities in need.
 He has served as president of Architects without Borders-Seattle, editorial board chair for AIA Seattle Forum, and facilities chair of On the Boards.
 He graduated from Rice University with majors in Architecture and Photography and an unofficial minor in theater.
 Prior to founding ORA in 2004, he was a principal at LMN Architects in Seattle, and he has also practiced architecture in New York, Atlanta, and Australia.
 He was a core team member with Mitchell/Giurgola Architects on the competition-winning design of the Australian Parliament House.
 In addition to theater and architecture, his passions include photography and long-distance cycling.